 This compensation discussion and analysis describes FormFactor's compensation program for its named executive officers.
-FormFactor's named executive officers for fiscal year 2018 were Michael D. Slessor, our Chief Executive Officer, Shai Shahar, our Chief Financial Officer, and Michael Ludwig, our former Chief Financial Officer, who were our only executive officers during fiscal year 2018.
+FormFactor's named executive officers for fiscal year 2019 were Michael D. Slessor, our Chief Executive Officer, and Shai Shahar, our Chief Financial Officer, who were our only executive officers during fiscal year 2019.